joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/08/24/podcasts/the-other-territory.html

 **This Is the End of China’s Once Mightiest Property Firm**\
-`China Evergrande, set to be delisted from the Hong Kong Stock Exchange on Monday, leaves behind a giant pile of debt and long line of desperate creditors.`\
+`China Evergrande, set to be delisted from the Hong Kong Stock Exchange on Monday, leaves behind a giant pile of debt and a long line of desperate creditors.`\
 https://nytimes.com/2025/08/24/business/china-evergrande-delisted.html

 **Brewers remember, celebrate late Bob Uecker: 'This is a chance for all of you to say goodbye'**\